A Pansiot-type subword complexity theorem for automorphisms of free groups

 One way of seeing this is by observing that a change of marking is just an element of $\Aut(F)$.
 There is a standard set of generators for $\Aut(F)$, known as elementary Nielsen transformations (see for instance \cite{Bogop}, \cite{LS}).
 Up to renumbering the generators $a_1,\dots,a_N$ of $F$, there are two Nielsen transformations: the first one maps $a_1$ to $a_1\m$ and leaves the other $a_i$'s fixed (so does not change the complexity), the second one maps $a_1$ to $a_1a_2$ and leaves the other $a_i$'s fixed.
 A transformation of the second kind may be realized geometrically by applying a collapse move preceded by the inverse of a collapse move (blowing up the vertex of a rose into an edge); for instance, collapsing either the $a$-edge or the $b$-edge in the theta graph of Figure \ref {theta graph} produces two roses whose markings differ by a Nielsen automorphism.
 One concludes using Lemma \ref {cola}. \end{proof}

-\begin{rem} Let $f:G'\to G$ be a $k$-sheeted covering map between finite graphs, for some $k\ge2$.
-Since any edge path in $G$ has exactly $k$ lifts to $G'$, the complexity of a ray in $G'$ is equivalent to the complexity of its image in $G$.

-If $J$ is a finitely generated subgroup of $F$, its boundary $\bo J$ naturally embeds into $\bo F$.
+\begin{rem} If $J$ is a finitely generated subgroup of $F$, its boundary $\bo J$ naturally embeds into $\bo F$.
 Moreover, by a well-known theorem by M.\ Hall (see for instance \cite{LS}, \cite{stal}), $J$ is a free factor of a finite index subgroup $F'\inc F$.
 Let $F=\pi_1(G)$, and let $f:G'\to G$ be the covering map associated to the inclusion $F'\inc F$.
-The remark made above implies that \emph{given $X\in\bo J$, its complexity in $F$ is equivalent to its complexity in $ F'$, hence to its complexity in $J$.} \end{rem}
+Remark~\ref{k-sheet} implies that \emph{given $X\in\bo J$, its complexity in $F$ is equivalent to its complexity in $ F'$, hence to its complexity in $J$.} \end{rem}